 The design had originally been used in the United States "Walking Liberty" half a dollar silver coin, issued from 1916 to 1947.

 The design depicts Lady Liberty walking in front of the rising sun.

 She is cloaked in the American flag, with her right arm extended, and her left arm cradling branches of laurel and oak.

 Adolph A. Weinman's initials can be found on the hem of Lady Liberty's gown.

 Inscribed across the top of the 1oz Silver coin is the word "LIBERTY."

-John Mercanti, a senior United States Mint Sculptor, and Engraver, designed the reverse side of the 1 oz.
+John Mercanti, the twelfth Chief Engraver of the United States Mint, now retired, designed the reverse side of the 1 oz.
 American Silver Bullion Coin.

-The reverse side of the silver coin portrays an American Bald Eagle, behind an American shield.
+The reverse side of the silver bullion coin portrays an American Bald Eagle, behind an American shield.